Content organization is something I’ve been asked about by fellow bloggers and content creators.

 I like to plan ahead.
 I have blog post ideas lined up in my content calendar so all I have to do is check what the post is next and write that.

-I then pick out what keyword I want to focus on for the post.
+I then pick out what keyword I want to focus on for the post and how I can incorporate it into the blog post title, meta description and throughout the post.

 It’s important to do keyword research to check how easy or hard it is to rank for a certain topic.